cohesity/cohesity-powershell-module/docs/setup.md

 <!-- tabs:end -->

   If you are running PowerShell as a user without elevated privileges (non-admin user), you may need to add `-Scope CurrentUser` to these commands.
 In some cases, you may also need to run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` to set the execution policy that allows import of the module.

+### Offline installation

+* Download the offline package (.zip) from [GitHub release page](https://github.com/cohesity/cohesity-powershell-module/releases)
+  * For windows, use `Cohesity.PowerShell.zip`
+  * For linux and MacOS, use `Cohesity.PowerShell.Core.zip`
+* Copy over this zip file to the target machine
+* Unzip the contents of the zip file to one of the directory paths mentioned in the output of `$env:PSModulePath` on the target machine.

 ## Steps to upgrade